 7 Evidence-Based Reasons Virtual IOP Works

 While telebehavioral health became ubiquitous during the pandemic, it is not widely known that virtual intensive outpatient treatment has been available through ERC Pathlight since 2016.
 To date, more than 7,000 patients have received virtual treatment at Eating Recovery and Pathlight At Home.
-By 2023, the program is expected to be available in nearly all states around the country.

 Clinicians and patients considering a virtual intensive outpatient program (IOP) should know that a program based on best clinical practices and evidence-based treatments, in conjunction with longstanding clinical experience, can be highly successful—and ERC Pathlight has data to confirm program efficacy based on patient outcomes, which is collected at the initiation and completion of treatment.
 The overall patient experience is evaluated alongside symptom endorsement, patient engagement and program completion rates.
 “We use this important clinical data to inform our standards of excellence in the quality of patient care,” says Deborah Michel, PhD, CEDS-S, FAED (she/her/hers), National Clinical Director at Eating Recovery and Pathlight At Home.